 Alternatively, you can use the IPVanish chatbot to find answers.
 It's located on the bottom right of its website or app.

 You can use the 24/7 live chat feature or leave a message.
-To use the chatbot on the website, you'll need to enter your email address or log in with your Facebook or Google account.
+To use the chatbot on the website, you must enter your email address or log in with your Facebook or Google account.

 We opened the chat and were immediately greeted by the chatbot.
-There's a button to get in touch, so we selected that then chose live chat.
-From there, you'll fill out some personal information and determine which department you need to contact (billing, technical, or).
+There's a button to get in touch, so we selected that and then chose live chat.
+From there, you'll fill out some personal information and determine which department to contact (billing, technical, etc.).

 Support center